apache/airflow/docs/apache-airflow/best-practices.rst

 Dynamic Dag Generation
 ----------------------
-Sometimes writing DAGs manually isn't practical.
+Sometimes writing Dags manually isn't practical.
-Maybe you have a lot of DAGs that do similar things with just a parameter changing between them.
+Maybe you have a lot of Dags that do similar things with just a parameter changing between them.
-Or maybe you need a set of DAGs to load tables, but don't want to manually update DAGs every time those tables change.
+Or maybe you need a set of Dags to load tables, but don't want to manually update Dags every time those tables change.
-In these and other cases, it can be more useful to dynamically generate DAGs.
+In these and other cases, it can be more useful to dynamically generate Dags.

 Avoiding excessive processing at the top level code described in the previous chapter is especially important in case of dynamic Dag configuration, which can be configured essentially in one of those ways: